MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/supervise-chats-edu.md

 ## Review use cases for supervised chats

-- 1.1 follow-up with an educator when students aren't comfortable sharing or asking questions publicly
+- 1.1 follow-up with an educator when students aren't comfortable sharing or asking questions publicly.

-- Educators reaching out 1.1 to a student about an assignment, recent class interaction (or lack of), or other topic
+- Educators reaching out 1.1 to a student about an assignment, recent class interaction (or lack of), or other topic.

-- Student group discussions monitored by an educator
+- Student group discussions monitored by an educator.

-- Allow non-teaching staff to chat with student in a supervised environment
+- Allow non-teaching staff to chat with student in a supervised environment.

 ## Enable supervised chat